6ce/Roblox-sint/README.md

 # Roblox-sint
 Utilizes roblox's API and cavalier's API to search if a user has been breached

+You can also use the Cavalier API to implement this for other platforms, such as Minecraft or something

 # Usage
 `python main.py USER_ID`